GBaras/Machine-Learning/ReadMe.md

 # Machine-Learning

-This project contains example implementations of the most popular ML algorithms using real datasets.
+This project contains examples of the most popular Machine Learning algorithms implemented in Python 3 and Jupyter Notebook.

 1. Linear Regression
 2. Logistic regression
 3. K-Nearest Neighbors